Why Do I Feel Anxious After Drinking Alcohol?

 With prolonged use, the body develops a tolerance to alcohol, requiring increased amounts to achieve the same calming effect.
 This can often lead to a dangerous cycle where people consume more and more alcohol to alleviate their anxiety, but also end up increasing their risk of addiction and dependence.

-How Does Alcohol And Anxiety Effect Sleep?
+How Does Alcohol And Anxiety Affect Sleep?

 Alcohol is also known to disrupt sleep patterns.